Rhythm Tengoku: Gameplay

 On some occasions, players are allowed to attempt a Perfect Campaign of a randomly selected stage.
 If players make any misses in the stage while making the attempt, a life/chance is lost, and the player must restart the stage from the beginning.
 Players have three lives/chances to attempt this before it either disappears or moves on to another rhythm game.
 Players who succeed receive an in-game certificate as well as a gift (varying on the rhythm game).
 If they obtain all certificates, they get a special certificate as well as access to all songs in the drum mode.
 The game's drum controls allow players to use the different buttons on the Game Boy Advance to control various aspects of the drums.

 In the Arcade version of the game, players start the game with two hearts.
 Each heart is lost when starting a Rhythm Game.
 Getting a Superb or Perfect gives the player an extra heart.
 If the player runs out of hearts, they will need to spend a credit to continue (or, depending on the machine's settings, multiple credits, or none if set to Free Mode).
 All of the Rhythm Games are available from the start in this arcade version, but the player needs to clear all five games per Set with at least an OK in order to play the Remix (Depending on the settings, the Remix may be unselectable, requiring the player to clear all the games in order to play it).
 There is also a 2 Player Mode for this version.
-In addition, some games that didn't receive tutorials in the GBA release now have practice sessions for them.
+In addition, some games that did not receive tutorials in the GBA release now have practice sessions for them.
 If the player has played perfectly for the first half of a Rhythm Game, the "Go for a Perfect!" notice will appear on the bottom of the screen, and obtaining it does the same as getting a Superb.
 The Arcade version has a leaderboard feature, which tallies up the score based on the player's Flow at the end of a stage.